Temmermans/iot-device-simulator/readme.md

 $ npm run test
 ```

-There is a build process set up with gulp that minifies, uglifies and compresses the static resources, run the following command to use them
+Npm is used as the build and package manager.
+Look at the package.json file to see what scripts can be run.
+For example:

 ```
-$ npm run gulp
+$ npm run build:js
 ```

 ### Node Inspector (or use build in debugger in atom)